gangrif/dc610-pubcrawl-example/README.md

 on an example container, and build their own Flags for the Upcoming DC610 Hacker Pub Crawl!

+# Platform
+I realize this document doesn't go into what platform to run things on.
+You basically need an RPI with wireless.
+Any Pi will do, I use Pi zero w's, but a Pi 2, 3, or 4 are all great too.
+The first iteration of Hack My Derby ran on a Pi A, and you can find the how-to I wrote up on it here: https://www.undrground.org/hmd2015

 # Getting Started
 Included in this repo you'll find the following directories:
 ~~~